 Oral tumors: can cause a dog’s breath to smell like burned rubber or even a sewer.

-Dental issues: such as rotting teeth, abscesses, gum disease, and more can cause a dog’s breath to become very foul.
+Dental issues: such as rotting teeth, abscesses, and gum disease can cause a dog’s breath to become very foul.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.